utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-overview.md

 ## The Postman GraphQL client

 Postman's [GraphQL client](/docs/sending-requests/graphql/graphql-client-interface/) loads automatically when you create a new GraphQL request.
-The GraphQL client interface is designed specifically for creating GraphQL requests.
-The GraphQL client enables you to browse an API's data fields and build a query by selecting fields.
+The GraphQL client interface is specifically designed for crafting GraphQL requests, enabling you to explore an API's data fields and construct queries by selecting fields.

 > You can also make GraphQL requests using Postman's regular request interface.
 To learn more, see [Other GraphQL requests](/docs/sending-requests/graphql/graphql-http/).